microsoft/FluidExamples/brainstorm/README.md

 1. displaying all current active users
 2. displaying author name in persona tooltip
-3. displaying like and the note's liked users
+3. displaying likes for the note
 4. displaying the note's last edited user

 ### Example Walk-through